wmtthompson/garage_door_opener_mqtt/README.md

 ### Configure the project

 * Open the project configuration menu (`idf.py menuconfig`)
-* Configure Wi-Fi or Ethernet under "Example Connection Configuration" menu.
-See "Establishing Wi-Fi or Ethernet Connection" section in [examples/protocols/README.md](../../README.md) for more details.
 * When using Make build system, set `Default serial port` under `Serial flasher config`.

 ### Build and Flash